bjzhang/open_log/log2016linaro.markdown

 [  139.110597] x1 : 0000ffff9bddade0 x0 : 0000000000000000

 19:13 2016-11-14
+1.  send to LKML
 Hi, all

-I test specint of aarch64 LP64 when aarch32 el0 disable/enabled respectively and compare with ILP32 unmerged kernel(4.8-rc6) in our arm64 board.
-I found that difference is bigger when aarch32 el0 is enabled.
+I test specint of aarch64 LP64 when aarch32 el0 disable/enabled respectively
+and compare with ILP32 unmerged kernel(4.8-rc6) in our arm64 board.
+I found that difference(ILP32 disabled/ILP32 unmerged) is bigger when aarch32 el0 is
+enabled, compare with aarch32 el0 disabled kernel.
 And bzip2, mcg, hmmer, libquantum are the top four differences[1].
+Note that bigger is better in specint test.

-In order to make sure the above result results, I retest these testcases in reportable way(reference the command in the end).
+In order to make sure the above results, I retest these four testcases in reportable way(reference the command in the end).
 The result[2] show that libquantum decrease -2.09% after ILP32 enabled and aarch32 on.
 I think it is in significant.

 The result of lmbench is not stable in my board.
 I plan to dig it later.